 DISABILITY SYLLABUS STATEMENT

-Many instructors also use some or all of the following language to introduce their disability syllabus statement: Syracuse University values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
-My goal as your instructor is to create a learning environments that are useable, equitable, inclusive and welcoming.
-If there are aspects of the instruction or design of this course that result in barriers to your inclusion or accurate assessment or achievement, I invite you to meet with me to discuss additional strategies beyond accommodations that may be helpful to your success.
+Syracuse University values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
+There may be aspects of the instruction or design of this course that result in barriers to your inclusion and full participation in this course.
+I invite any student to contact me to discuss strategies and/or accommodations (academic adjustments) that may be essential to your success and to collaborate with the Center for Disability Resources (CDR) in this process.

 Furniture may be placed in your classrooms for specific use by students with disabilities.
-This furniture is generally labelled with signs that request that it is not to be moved per the Office of Disability Services.
-Students with disabilities rely on this furniture to remain where it’s placed within the classrooms.
-If you do not have a student who requires this furniture and want to move it to a different location during your class, please return the furniture to its original location before leaving the room.
-This will ensure that students who need the furniture will have the access that they require.
+This furniture is generally labelled with signs that request that it is not to be moved per the Center for Disability Resources.
+Students with disabilities rely on this furniture to remain where it is placed within the classrooms.

 Syracuse University has established email as a primary vehicle for official communication with students, faculty, and staff.
 Emergency notifications, educational dialog, research, and general business correspondence are all consistently enhanced in institutions of higher learning where email policies exist and are supported by procedures, practice, and culture.

-An official email address is established and assigned by Information Technology and Services (ITS) for each registered student, as well as for all active faculty and staff members.
+An official email address is established and assigned by Information Technology Services (ITS) for each registered student, as well as for all active faculty and staff members.
 All University communications sent via email will be sent to this address.
 Faculty and staff members must use the officially established University email address to communicate with students registered in their classes.
-Keep in mind that student records sent to a non-syr.edu email address may create a FERPA violation (See the complete policy at http://supolicies.syr.edu/it/email.htm)
+Keep in mind that student records sent to a non-syr.edu email address may create a FERPA violation (See the complete policy at Syracuse University Email Policy).

 THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT

 The Family Educational Rights and Privacy Act (FERPA) sets forth requirements regarding the privacy of student records.
 FERPA governs both the access to and release of those records, known as education records, and the information they contain.
 Under FERPA, faculty have a legal responsibility to protect the confidentiality of student records.
-For additional information about FERPA and Syracuse University’s FERPA policy, see http://supolicies.syr.edu/ ethics/ferpa.htm or contact the Office of the Registrar (315.443.3535).
+For additional information about FERPA and Syracuse University’s FERPA policy, see Compliance with the Family Education Rights and Privacy Act or contact the Office of the Registrar (315.443.3535).

 FAITH TRADITION OBSERVANCES

-Orange Alert, Syracuse University’s crisis notification system, uses text messages, phone, and email alerts to provide rapid notification and instructions to members of the University community in the event of a critical incident in progress.
-Critical incidents could include an individual who is considered armed and dangerous, a hazardous materials incident, an explosion, or any other event in which there is an immediate threat of physical harm or death to campus community members.
+ORANGE ALERT, Syracuse University’s crisis notification system, uses text messages, phone, and email alerts to provide rapid notification and instructions to members of the University community in the event of a crisis in progress.
+Crises could include an individual who is considered armed and dangerous, a hazardous materials incident, an explosion, or any other event in which there is an immediate threat of physical harm or death to campus community members.
 We recognize that faculty may consider activated cell phones as an interruption to their class.
 However, the public safety department recommends that faculty members leave their own cell phones on vibrate in order to receive text messages about a potential emergency situation.
 It is also recommended that faculty designate several class members to leave their cell phones on vibrate in order to receive notifications in the event of a critical incident.
 ORANGE ALERT contact information for students, faculty, and staff is drawn from the MySlice online information system; please keep your contact information current.

 In the event of an emergency